Back to Don's Maps

 Font de Gaume Entrance

 This cave has never been closed by natural causes, as Lascaux was for example, which explains the bad state of the paintings.
-Though paintings are everywhere in the cave, they have not been seen (again) before 1901 (by the man who also discovered Combarelle a few weeks before).
+Though paintings are everywhere in the cave, they were not been seen (again) before 1901 (by the man who also discovered Combarelle a few weeks before).
 Kids of Les Eyzies used to play there and they carved their names and dates on the walls, sometimes destroying what the (supposed) Magdalenians did.
 Added to that, water deposited some calcite on the walls, hiding many of the paintings-carvings.

 Photo: Don Hitchcock 2008